 Welcome to Ludvika

 The surrounding countryside has extensive forests, mountains, valleys and more than 360 lakes.
-Finnmarken is the name given to the large forested areas populated by Forest Finns in the early 17th century.
-This was the birthplace of the poet and author Dan Andersson, whose story is told at the museum in Ludvika.
+Finnmarken is the name given to the large forested areas populated by Forest Finns in the early 1600’s.
+This was the birthplace of the famous poet and author Dan Andersson, whose story is told at the museum in Ludvika.
 Many of his poems describe the area’s natural beauty.
 A visit to the museum is the ideal way to begin a visit to Finnmarken, a pleasant area that is suitable for both walking and more adventurous pursuits.

 Ludvika is surrounded by many quaint villages.
 Grängesberg traces its roots back to the 1500’s and has many fascinating historical attractions, including GBBJ Railway Museum and the Automobile and Nostalgia Museum.
 In Grängesberg you’ll find Cassels Concert Hall Cassels is renowned for its fantastic acoustics, and the nearby Disponent Park features an herb garden and a garden café.

 Summertime events in Ludvika include the Knife Week, which pays tribute to the town’s high-quality knife-making traditions, as well as Dan Andersson Week and music festivals..